alexovonathan22/rosters-and-colors/README.md

 Then I break up my application to have different aspects to it:

-API project: This is the entry point for client applications.
+#API project: This is the entry point for client applications.
-Core project: Bears the responsibilty managing all business logic and data access processing Test project: This is bears the responsibility of handling the unit tests of the application majorly
+#Core project: Bears the responsibilty managing all business logic and data access processing.
+#Test project: This is bears the responsibility of handling the unit tests of the application majorly
               the endpoints implemented.

-Then to solve this problem i will create the endpoints below.
+#Then to solve this problem i will create the endpoints below.

 Endpoints